-\begin{rem} Note that, in the above theorem, we could have equivalently written $\mathcal{RCoMod}$ or $\mathcal{CoMod}$ in place of $\mathcal{LCoMod}$ because every object in the Cartesian monoidal structure is a cocommutative coalgebra (see Corollary \ref{corollary: slicecomodules} below), but we cannot make the same simplifications for the categories of modules. \end{rem}
+\begin{rem} Note that, in the above theorem, we could have equivalently written $\mathcal{RCoMod}$ or $\mathcal{CoMod}$ in place of $\mathcal{LCoMod}$ because every object in the Cartesian monoidal structure is a cocommutative coalgebra (see Corollary \ref{corollary: slicecomodules} below), but we cannot make the same simplifications for the $\infty$-categories of modules. \end{rem}

-We provide some examples below to help illustrate the utility of this theorem:
+We provide some examples below of the implications of this theorem in familiar settings:

 \begin{ex} Let $\X$ be a $1$-topos of sheaves of sets on a site.
-Then the only $1$-connective object (recall that in Theorem \ref{theorem: mainthminfty} we must have the connectivity $k>0$) is the constant sheaf valued in the one element set, i.e.~the terminal object $1_\X$.
-This sheaf is also the pullback of the one element set along the geometric morphism $\pi\colon \X\to \mathcal{Set}$, so we have the (unsurprising) equivalence In other words, Koszul duality is not interesting in the classical, underived setting. \end{ex}
+Then the only connected object is the constant sheaf valued in the one element set, i.e.~the terminal object $1_\X$.
+This sheaf is also the pullback of the one element set along the geometric morphism $\pi\colon \X\to \mathcal{Set}$, so we have the (unsurprising) equivalence: In other words, Koszul duality is not interesting in the classical, underived setting. \end{ex}

 \begin{ex} Let $\mathcal{Gpd}$ be the $2$-topos of groupoids (i.e.~homotopy 1-types).
 Then the $1$-connective objects are precisely the objects of the form $BG$, or $K(G,1)$, for $G$ a discrete group, thought of as a one object groupoid with morphisms equivalent to $G$.
 Then Theorem \ref{theorem: mainthminfty} identifies the $\infty$-category of groupoids over $BG$ with the $\infty$-category of groupoids with $G$-action.
 A similar statement holds for the $2$-topos of sheaves of groupoids (i.e.~stacks) on any site. \end{ex}